Dear readers of ADxS.org, please forgive the disruption.

 • Hostility11121415

-• Stronger expression of competitive thinking and struggle against existing or perceived obstacles, competitive drive111213
+• Stronger development of competitive thinking and struggle against existing or perceived obstacles, competitive drive111213

-• Stress response relies more on the sympathetic nervous system1112
+• Stress response is increasingly based on the sympathetic nervous system1112

 • Impatience13